 By following these tips, teachers can get to know their students better and help them work through their learning disabilities to succeed in school.

 Understanding Cerebral Palsy and Learning Disabilities: Key Points

 Although learning disabilities are common in individuals with cerebral palsy, they are not direct outcomes of CP.

 When a learning disability is combined with motor impairment, children can struggle to communicate their needs.
 Luckily, learning disabilities can be improved through neuroplasticity.
-Consistent practice can stimulate neuroadaptive changes in the brain and strengthen the neural pathways for that skill.
+Consistent practice can stimulate neuroadaptive changes in the brain and strengthen the neural pathways for developing new skills.